UWCS/uwcs-dextre/README.md

 Go to http://localhost:8000 and you should see a basic instance of the site!

-The last step is to start a celery worker for background tasks.
+**NOT TESTED** The last step is to start a celery worker for background tasks.
 Open a new terminal and run:

 ```
-. ./bin/zarya-env/activate
+. ./bin/dextre-env/activate
 celery -A dextre worker -l info
 ```